Developing Your Authentic Speaker Positioning Statement for Clarity and Cash

 In her book, Book More Business: Make Money Speaking (on Amazon), Lois gives a great example of a powerful positioning statement, her own:

 “My name is Lois Creamer.
-I work with professional speakers just like you who want to book more business, make more money, and fully monetize their intellectual property.”
+I work with speakers, experts, and consultants who want to book more business, make more money, and monetize their message.”

 Work With or Help?